Louise Harnby | Crime Fiction and Thriller Editor

 It’s no surprise, really – I don’t stick around in a high-street shop, desperately trying to find that one thing I want, if the overall feel of the place and the products it’s selling don’t feel like me.
 But if I keep finding things that grab my attention, I’m much more likely to walk out of the door with something nice.

-Learning centres are perfect for reinforcing your brand identity because you can create a uniform look and feel by theming your images with consistent brand colours, fonts, and design.
+Resource centres are perfect for reinforcing your brand identity because you can create a uniform look and feel by using a theme that's consistent with your brand colours, fonts, and design.

 Include a few lines of text at the top to explain who your resources are for, and what problems they’ll solve – your mission, so to speak.

-4. Learning centres demonstrate your expertise and arouse clients’ emotions
+4. Resource centres demonstrate your expertise and arouse clients’ emotions

-With a learning centre. you can offer a chunk of accessible information that solves multiple problems.
+With a resource centre. you can offer a chunk of accessible information that solves multiple problems.
 That presents you as an expert who sees the big picture.

 It’s about arousing powerful emotions.
 In episode 3 of Content Mavericks, pro content marketers Andrew and Pete argue that high-arousal messages like awe, excitement, relief, and love are much more likely to generate engagement than lower-arousal messages like contentment.
 ‘When we care we share … Figure out a way to make people care about your message or your offering.’